 Review summary: Fujifilm X-T20 vs Sony RX100 V

 So how do things add up?
-Which of the two cameras – the Fujifilm X-T20 or the Sony RX100 V – has the upper hand?
+Is the Fujifilm X-T20 better than the Sony RX100 V or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Fujifilm X-T20: